MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 The Telemetrix protocol uses a callback scheme to minimize the data communication overhead between the client and server.

-The alternative to using callbacks is for the client to poll the server for input data changes, but this approach is highly inefficient.
+The alternative to using callbacks is to periodically poll the server for changes in input data.
+This approach is unacceptable because it is highly inefficient.

-A message must be sent to the server, and the client must wait for the response.
+Not only does a command message need to be formed and transmitted, but the client, without blocking,  must also wait for the server to create a response and send a report message back.

-In addition, polling increases the chances of missing a pin value change event.
+During all this messaging and waiting, a data change event on a pin or device may be missed.

 Instead of polling, a Telemetrix server autonomously monitors input pins and only transmits a report to the client when the pin's state or value changes.

-The amount of bidirectional communication between the client and server is significantly reduced.
+When callbacks are used instead of polling, bidirectional communication between the client and server is significantly reduced by 50% or more.

-Telemetrix uses a callback scheme to process incoming reports asynchronously.
+Because the server continuously monitors its input pins and devices, a data change is less likely to be missed.
+As soon as a data change is detected a report is sent to the client.

 #### What Is A Callback?